DreamSpoon/AMH2B/README.md

 ### Cloth Sim - Bake Deform Shape Keys
 Bake active object's mesh deformations to shape keys.

+'Bind frame' - the frame when the object's vertexes must be in the same position as the 'deformation'.
+Hint: the vertexes should be in the same position in 'Edit Mode' as they are in 'Object Mode' - zero deformation.

+'Start frame' - the first frame for which shape keys are baked.

+'End frame' - the last frame for which shape keys are baked.

+Shape keys are baked Start Frame to End Frame **inclusive**.

+'Animate Shape Keys' - add keyframes to baked shape keys so that they are active only on the frame when they were baked.

+'Dynamic' - respect armature transformations when calculating deform shape keys - Dynamic is slower to run than not-Dynamic

+Hint: use 'Dynamic' if you have an ARMATURE modifier on the object that needs shape keys baked

+'Extra Accuracy' - increase accuracy of 'Dynamic' bake at the cost of extra computation time, use 0 to start and increase as needed

 ### Cloth Sim - Deform SK View Toggle
-Toggle visibility between shape keys and cloth/soft body sims on active object
+Toggle visibility between shape keys and cloth/soft body sims on active object.
+Deform SK View Toggle - **only available if 'Dynamic' is disabled** - a convenience function to:
+- if toggling on:
+  - make CLOTH and SOFTBODY sims not visible
+  - disable influence of ARMATURE modifier on vertexes that have baked shape keys, so that shape key verts are not "double-Armature-modified"
+    - this step is unnecessary if 'Dynamic' bake is used, since shape keys are baked with armature influence accounted for
+- if toggling off:
+  - make CLOTH and SOFTBODY sims visible
+  - undo disabling of influence of ARMATURE modifier on vertexes that have baked shape keys

+## Shape Key
-### Cloth Sim - Delete Deform Shape Keys
+### Delete Prefixed Keys
-Delete mesh deformations shape keys from active object.
+Delete mesh deformation shape keys from active object, by prefix.
+Shape keys can be any kind, not limited to just deformation shape keys.

+### Copy Prefixed Keys
+With active object, copy shape keys by prefix to all other selected objects.

 ## Armature
 ### Retarget - Adjust Pose